GrenguyAkaTheo/Sync-YouTube-music-playlist/README.md

 If your on Windows, this may not work as you need bash suppourt.
 If you get bash suppourt on Windows then feel free to try it out

+The album tag is what youtube gives the script to use.
+If the album gets set to something like the song name (or not set at all) this is because of youtube, not the script its self :D

 Please don't use this script to distrabute the songs you download, I really don't want another ana's archive situation that makes youtube change their API's like Spotify did and break this script